Travel to the most beautiful traditional houses in Iran

 Mahinestan Raheb House/Hotel

 This house/hotel is one of the most luxurious places in the center of Kashan and dates back to the Qajar period.
 This 2005 monument has been restored and is ready to welcome guests in 2014.
 After being rebuilt, the building has become a modern place with modern furniture that can be used by travelers visiting this city.
-This traditional house has two floors and three meters separated from each other.
+This traditional house has two floors and is three meters separated from each other.
 Each court has a different name.
 The inner court, the outer court, and the crew yard are the names given to them.
 All ancient Iranian building processes are applied in this building, such as summer and winter cloisters, louvers, basements, vestibules,